SPHERES

 From 2006, three SPHERES units are being used in the International Space Station for a variety of experiments.
 The SPHERES Guest Scientist Program allow scientists to conduct new science experiments using SPHERES units, and the Zero Robotics Program allow students to participate in annual competitions that involve developing software to control SPHERES units.

 The SPHERES program is expected to continue until 2017, and possibly further.

-The SPHERES project lead to a newer project called Astrobee.
+The SPHERES project led to a newer project called Astrobee.

 Development

 The initial development of SPHERES started in 1999, by a team of students at Massachusetts Institute of Technology, as part of an aerospace engineering program.
 The concept of the satellite was conceived when Professor David Miller challenged the students to develop a device similar to the combat training remote seen in the 1977 movie Star Wars Episode IV: A New Hope and more recently in Star Wars: Episode II – Attack of the Clones.
 Several prototypes were developed during the course of the program, and were tested in ground laboratories as well as in parabolic flights using NASA's reduced gravity aircraft.

 After the initial development, the SPHERES program was taken over by MIT's Space Systems Laboratory.
 In collaboration with Aurora Flight Sciences, the design was refined and six flight-ready satellites were built, out of which three were delivered to the International Space Station.

 The SPHERES project is primarily funded by Defense Advanced Research Projects Agency (DARPA).